micro-nova/AmpliPi/docs/QUICK_START.md

 Now that the AmpliPi unit is powered on, it is time to play with it.
 Let's see what it can do:

 1. Go to [amplipi.local](http://amplipi.local/0) (Android and Windows 7 users will need to type the ip address found on the unit's display into their web browser to find the page).
 You should now be connected to AmpliPi's mobile-friendly website.
 Please note that an https connection to the AmpliPi is not currently available since certificates have to be managed on a per-unit basis.
 1. Pick a source using the selector.
-The `Beatles Radio - internetradio` stream comes preconfigured (needs an internet connection).
+The `Groove Salad - internetradio` stream comes preconfigured (needs an internet connection).
 1. Change the volume on the zone you would like to output music on.
 Many of the zones will be hidden inside a group.
 Click on the different groups to see which zones belong to them.

 ## Configuration